CocoaNutsUIUC/HealthKit-Demo/README.md

 It has two main functionalities:

 1) *Read user's height and weight from `HealthStore` or have user input it, calculate his or her body mass index, and store them back into `HealthStore`.*
-2) *Read user's steps, walking distance, and flights climbed during the past month, then calculate his or her daily average activities.*
+2) *Read user's steps, walking distance, and flights climbed during the past month, then calculate his or her daily average activities. (optional challenge)*

+Note that, since **part 1** and **part 2** will cover most of what you need to know about HealthKit, **part 3** is an optional challenge.
+If you have time, I encourage you to try it out!
+It's fun and you'll get to practice the skills you just learned.

 ### Getting Started